Sigmmma/c20/src/content/general/engine/build-types/readme.md

 # Optimization options

-H1A supports multiple levels of optimization depending on what features are needed, in decreasing order of optimization:
+Halo games in MCC support multiple levels of optimization depending on what features are needed, in decreasing order of optimization:

 1. **release**: Used for the MCC itself and has minimal checks, no error logging and maximum optimizations.
 Invalid data will either be ignored or crash the engine.
 2. **profile**: More or less the same as `release` but with some extra debug code.